 speaker

 Jacob Edler

 Cool.
-And then the second question, maybe just on the third party revenue, I think last quarter, I guess that you were, the myth you had last quarter on top line was kind of the size of the third party revenue deal, at least according to my estimates.
-Is that still a fair assumption, would you say, that the layman from Q3?
+And then second question, maybe just on the third-party revenue.
+I think last quarter, I guess that you were, you know, the miss you had last quarter on top line was kind of the size of the third-party revenue deal, at least according to my estimates.
+You know, is that still a fair assumption, would you say, that the layman from Q3?

+speaker